Skip to main content

 (F) How is verification handled between reapplications?

-(a) The JFS 04219 or the statewide automated eligibility system generated equivalent shall afford the assistance group at least ten days to respond and to clarify its circumstances, either by telephone or by correspondence, as the county agency directs.
-It shall further state the consequences when the assistance group fails to respond to the county agency.
+(a) The JFS 07105 or the Ohio benefits integrated eligibility system generated equivalent are to afford the assistance group at least ten days to respond and to clarify its circumstances, either by telephone or by correspondence, as the county agency directs.
+It is to further state the consequences when the assistance group fails to respond to the county agency.

-(b) When the assistance group does not respond to the county agency, or does respond but refuses to provide sufficient information to clarify its circumstances, the county agency shall terminate the cash assistance case.
+(b) When the assistance group does not respond to the county agency, or does respond but refuses to provide sufficient information to clarify its circumstances, the county agency is to terminate the cash assistance case.

-(c) When the assistance group responds to the county agency and provides sufficient information, the county agency shall act on the new circumstances and adjust the budget accordingly.
+(c) When the assistance group responds to the county agency and provides sufficient information, the county agency is to act on the new circumstances and adjust the budget accordingly.

 (G) What happens when verification is not available or there is a discrepancy?